-A Staffbase survey of LinkedIn members worldwide, originally conducted in May 2017, showed a total of 3,011 people in companies with 200 or more employees who had either “employee engagement” or “employee experience” in their job titles.
-Two-and-a-half times fewer employees had “experience” in their title versus those with the word “engagement.”
+A Staffbase survey of worldwide LinkedIn members with employee experience jobs, originally conducted in May 2017, showed a total of 3,011 people in companies of 200 or more employees who had either “employee engagement” or “employee experience” in their job titles.
+2.5x fewer employees had “experience” in their title versus those with the word “engagement.”

-As of December of 2018, that number has risen to 5,959, with Experience professionals now making up close to 40% of the total.
-With a growth rate of 100% per year, jobs specific to the Employee Experience are on pace to overtake traditional HR positions by the year 2020.
+As of December of 2018, that number rose to 5,959.
+Experience professionals now make up close to 40% of the total.
+With a growth rate of 100% per year, jobs specific to the Employee Experience are on pace to transform traditional HR positions by the year 2020.

-In the United States, as of May 2017, more than twice as many people had “employee engagement” in their job titles, outnumbering “employee experience” 1,278 to 561.
-By December 2018, the difference had been cut to a margin of 2,252 to 1,490.
+In the United States, as of May 2017, more than twice as many people had “employee engagement” in their job titles.
+They outnumbered those with “employee experience” 1,278 to 561.
+By December 2018, the difference was cut to a margin of 2,252 to 1,490.

 “IF YOU’RE GOING TO SAN FRANCISCO”